-Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET

-There will need to be a range of conditions available to assess eligibility of sponsor support as a balancing item, reflecting the particular circumstances of each country and the different characteristics of IORPs, for example those with multiple sponsors and cases where the sponsor stands behind several IORPs.
-It should be left to national supervisors to determine the criteria and metrics to be used in assessing eligibility for treating sponsor support as a balancing item.
-In the UK, it may be possible to use probabilities of default/insolvency, such as those derived by the Pension Protection Fund (PPF) for the purposes of determining annual PPF levies, in order to assess the strength of sponsor support, which as suggested could form a criterion for establishing the balancing item requirement.
+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET competent authorities that the value of the legally enforceable sponsor support is greater than any potential shortfall in the HBS (however that is assessed) and/or where performing a more detailed calculation of the value of sponsor support would be disproportionate to the net benefit of such an assessment.
+There will need to be a range of conditions available to assess eligibility of sponsor support as a balancing item, reflecting the particular circumstances of each country and the different characteristics of IORPs, for example those in the not-for-profit sector, IORPs with multiple participating employers and also to deal with cases where the sponsor stands behind several IORPs (as is the case for the GE arrangements in the UK).
+As such, it should be left to national supervisors to determine the criteria and metrics to be used in assessing eligibility for treating sponsor support as a balancing item, in the context of local legislative, economic and regulatory circumstances.
+In the UK, it may be possible to use probabilities of default/insolvency, such as those derived by the Pension Protection Fund (PPF) for the purposes of determining annual PPF levies, in order to assess the strength of sponsor support, which as suggested could form a pragmatic approach for establishing the balancing item requirement.
+Q41 Q42 Q43 Should considering a pension protection scheme as a balancing item be restricted to cases where a pension protection scheme protects 100% of benefits or is it appropriate to allow for the reduction in benefits in case of sponsor default where there is a pension protection scheme in place?
+Q44 The presence of a pension protection scheme implies that members' benefits are protected to the

-Q41

-Q42

-Q43

-Should considering a pension protection scheme as a balancing item be restricted to cases where a pension protection scheme protects 100% of benefits or is it appropriate to allow for the reduction in benefits in case of sponsor default where there is a pension protection scheme in place?

-The presence of a pension protection scheme implies that members' benefits are protected to the degree determined by individual Member States having regard to European legislative requirements and case law.
-This adds to the argument that work necessary to assess elements of the HBS should be proportionate and, in effect, the minimum necessary to assist those managing and supervising IORPs in understanding and managing the risks.
-These are matters that should be determined by each Member State against the backdrop of its own supervisory regime and the comparative importance of second pillar retirement provision.

-Q44

-Q45